2025 ASEAN Para Games: Steering and Organizing Committees for the Games

 Current chairman: Prime Minister Anutin Charnvirakul (Steering) and Atthakorn Sirilatthayakorn (Organizing).

 Similar to the 2007 SEA Games and the 2008 ASEAN Para Games in Nakhon Ratchasima, the committees for the competition are divided into two main bodies.
 The Steering Committee, chaired by the Prime Minister of Thailand, is responsible for setting policies, providing recommendations, and allocating budgets to the Organizing Committee.
 Meanwhile, the Olympic Organizing Committee, chaired by the Minister of Tourism and Sports (MOTS), is tasked with managing the operations of the competition, coordinating with various subcommittees, and overseeing the budget allocated by the Steering Committee.

-In December 2024, the Steering Committee recognized the organizational structure of the Organizing Committee for the Games.
+In December 2024, the Steering Committee recognised the organisational structure of the Organizing Committee for the Games.
 Unlike the previous games, the chairpersons of the subcommittees are all from the Ministry of Tourism and Sports (MOTS) and the Sports Authority of Thailand (SAT), with no representatives from the National Olympic Committee of Thailand (NOCT).